Cheltenham Football Club: History

 The 1970s saw the 1st XVIII play off in the 2 grand finals, the first under coach Tommy New in 1974, saw Cheltenham go down by 1 point to Highett and in 1976, under coach Ian Cooper, lost to Mentone by 6 points.
 The 3rd XVIII went through the season undefeated in 1974 winning the premiership, with Trevor Barker a key player before going to St Kilda the following year.
 The 3rd XVIII under coach Jack Hammond in 1975 and the 4ths in 1973, 1975, and 1978 were runners up.
 Cheltenham had mixed success in the 1980s with Ross Embon taking the 1st XVIII into the finals in 1980.
 The great Gerry Callaghan, who had coached Williamstown and played in 5 premierships for them, was Cheltenham's last senior coach when the Federal Association ended in 1981.

-Cheltenham then joined the South East Suburban Football League under Gerry's coaching in 1982 and he was able to help them become a force in later years with Cheltenham making the finals in the seniors in 1984, 1985, and 1986 and the 4th XVIII taking out he 1981 premiership.
+Cheltenham then joined the South East Suburban Football League under Gerry's coaching in 1982 and he was able to help them become a force in later years with Cheltenham making the finals in the seniors in 1984, 1985, and 1986 and the 4th XVIII taking out the 1981 premiership.

 The club won the 2nd Division premiership in 1992, the first of name changed Southern Football League.
 They were not promoted into 1st division because of the merger with the East Suburban Churches Football Association in 1993.

 The 1990s brought back memories of Cheltenham's early years with the club winning 3 senior premierships under coach Barry White in 1992, 1993, and 1995.
 Cheltenham was very successful in 1995 winning both the 1st XVIII and 4th XVIII premierships and was runner up in 2nd XVIII.
 The 3rd XVIII were premiers in 1996 and runners up in 1997 under coach Jeff Lyon, who had worked tirelessly recruiting junior players to the club.

 Former Richmond and Essendon player Brian Winton took over the coaching duties in 1996 and lead the club to the finals in his first year and then again in 1999.
 Barry White returned to coach the club in both 2000 and 2001, but not with the success of his early years.
 David Selleck and David Kilburn showed their skills as coaches in 2000 and 2001 when they led the 3rd XVIII to back-to-back premierships.

 Andrew Butterfield took the seniors reins in 2002 and 2003.
 In 2003 season club stalwart Stephen Kneen took on the enormous task of president, secretary and treasurer all in the same year.
 Steve 'Spider' Kennedy was appointed senior coach in 2004, and Neil Hassel in 2005.